 In 2013 KBT startet a two year project where we hired Peer Support Specialists in two ambulatory outreach teams in the Central Norway Regional Health Authority.
 The project was named “Praksis- og holdningsutvikling gjennom erfaringskonsulent i ambulante team” [Practice and attitude development through Peer Support Specialists in Outreach teams], and was conducted at Nidaros DPS and Tiller DPS.
 An evaluation of the project showed that the Peer Supporters had a great significance in the personal contact with the patients.
 They were bearers of hope and able to contribute coping strategies to the patients.

 Peer Supporters in municipal mental health and substance abuse services, the Municipality of Trondheim

 This project is a collaboration between KBT and Trondheim Municipality.
 The goal is to strengthen the collaboration between employees in the services and service users, through better understandings of communication and recovery.
-Three Peer Supporters are employed in KBT, but their day to day work is within the Municipality.
+Two Peer Supporters are employed in KBT, but their day to day work is within the Municipality.

 Courses for Peer Supporters and their employers